Contact us today to start attracting more patients! 310 879 8003

 AI detection is the process of detecting AI-generated content.

-Free and paid AI detection tools can help business owners, journalists, and marketing agencies determine whether a piece of content is human-written (original) or AI-generated.
+Paid and free AI detectors help business owners, journalists, and marketing agencies determine whether a piece of content is human-written (original) or AI-generated.

 AI content detector tools or AI detectors use various methods to identify machine-generated content.
 For example, they can do the following:

-Other AI detectors can detect AI plagiarism by conducting a train-test-validation split on a dataset.
+Other AI detectors offer plagiarism detection by conducting a train-test-validation split on a dataset.

 The GPT-2 output detector uses this method on open-source data from OpenAI to examine the likelihood that OpenAI ChatGPT generated the text.